• 2pm. Rock ’n’ Roll...of Corse! (France, 88 min)

 Also showing: Vega Teknique – “Sound to Sound” (music video) and Animate Objects feat.
 SoulStice – “El Dorado” (music video)

 English professor Spenser Simrill isn’t your typical academic: he got to hang out with hipster messiahs Of Montreal on their 2009 European tour, capturing both their bizarre stage antics and their equally bizarre backstage confessionals and pushup competitions.
 Seriously.

 With: “The Cat Piano” (short fiction) Director: Eddie White and Ari Gibson.
 Narrated by Nick Cave.
 "Burn the Whole Place Down" (short film) Director: Jordan Wood

 The safety and efficacy of combinations of cialis 20 mg and other treatments for ED have not been studied.
-When a man is sexually excited, levitra no prescription helps the penis fill with enough blood to cause an erection.
+When a man is sexually excited, levitra helps the penis fill with enough blood to cause an erection.